Have you ever seen photos of what dirty hands look like under a microscope? It’s not a pretty sight.

 If you have any germophobic tendencies, these pictures will make you want to stay in a bubble for the entirety of cold and flu season.

-Because quarantining oneself is clearly not an option, your best bet for germ protection is to wash your hands frequently and thoroughly.
+Your best bet for germ protection is to wash your hands frequently and thoroughly.
 To do so, you will want to use warm water and soap, and wash well for at least 20 seconds.

 What’s the best kind of soap to use?
 A quick scan of the soap aisle at the drug store will leave you more confused than anything.
 So many choices, so little good information!